awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    + You can choose to use an existing IAM role\.
 If you do, you must choose a role that allows Amazon S3 to replicate objects from the source bucket to the destination bucket on your behalf\.
 ![\[Console screenshot showing where you select an IAM role for your replication.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-permissions.png)

 1. A bucket policy is provided on the **Configure options** page that you can copy and add to the destination bucket in the other account\.
-For information about adding a bucket policy to an S3 bucket, see [How Do I Add an S3 Bucket Policy?](add-bucket-policy.md)
+For information about adding a bucket policy to an S3 bucket, see [How do I add an S3 Bucket policy?](add-bucket-policy.md)
 ![\[Console screenshot showing an example bucket policy for the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-permissions-policy.png)

 1. If you chose to replicate objects encrypted with AWS KMS, an AWS KMS key policy is provided on the **Configure options** page\.
 You can copy this policy to add to the key policy for the AWS KMS CMK that you are using\.
 The key policy grants the source bucket owner permission to use the CMK\.
 For information about updating the key policy, see [Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS CMK](#enable-replication-kms-key-policy)\.